New Lab interpretation Published Mar 28, 2026

 | Correct true vitamin B12, folate, or copper deficiency | Raises ANC if the deficiency was actually driving the low count; effect can be dramatic when deficiency is severe, modest when mild | Moderate |

-Here's the clearest intervention evidence: a prospective study and meta-analysis of filgrastim (G-CSF) and its biosimilars in cancer patients found that G-CSF reliably raises ANC within 1-2 days and reduces both the duration of severe neutropenia and the rate of febrile neutropenia compared with no G-CSF.
-This is a medical treatment, not a supplement — but it anchors what “moving ANC” actually requires: a direct signal to the bone marrow, not a nutritional workaround.
+Here's the clearest intervention evidence: a prospective study and meta analysis of filgrastim (G CSF) and its biosimilars in cancer patients found that G CSF reliably raises ANC within 1 to 2 days and reduces both the duration of severe neutropenia and the rate of febrile neutropenia compared with no G CSF.
+This is a medical treatment, not a supplement, but it anchors what “moving ANC” actually requires: a direct signal to the bone marrow, not a nutritional workaround.

 What does not meaningfully move it